Cuban president defiant, blames embargo after protests

 In Miami, hundreds of people gathered in the Little Havana neighborhood in solidarity with the growing protests in Cuba.
 “I know my family in Cuba is struggling, people are dying.
 It’s terrible,” Miami resident Christian Guzmán told NBC station WTVJ.

 “Right now, it’s hard.
 There’s no food, there’s no medicine.
 The Covid outbreak.
-The whole country is in the streets,” Darío Suárez said.
+The whole country is in the streets,” Miami resident Darío Suárez said.

 Díaz-Canel appeared on national television earlier to call on the army to confront the protesters: “The order to fight has been given,” he said.